jeftegoes/AwsOverview/AWS DynamoDB.md

   - **One (1) Strongly Consistent Read** per second
   - **Two (2) Eventually Consistent Reads** per second
 - For an item up to 4 **KB** in size.

-- If the items are larger than 4 KB, more RCUs are consumed.
+- If the items are larger than 4 KB, more RCUs are consumed:
+  - Example 1: 10 Strongly Consistent Reads per second, with item size 4 KB
+    - We need 10 \* (4kb/4kb) = 10 RCUs.
+  - Example 2: 16 Eventually Consistent Reads per second, with item size 12 KB
+    - We need (16/2) \* (12kb/4kb) = 24 RCUs (4.5 gets rounded to the upper KB).
+  - Example 3: 10 Strongly Consistent Reads per second, with item size 6 KB
+    - We need 10 \* (8kb/4kb) = 20 RCUs (We must round up 6 KB to 8 KB)

 ### 6.1.4.
 Partitions Internal